COMBAT AGAINST COVID-19

 AWARNESS PROGRAMMEE ON FOREST FIRE PREVENTION & MANAGEMENT

 Fire season is fast approaching and necessary preparations are to be imitated for preparedness to prevent and combat fire incidences.
 In this regard, various Awareness Programmee were organized & the project personnel and VSS members are mobilized for taking up fire prevention and control measures.
-Hence, about 20 to 35 number of members are selected in each VSS of OFSOP-II and sensitized on Fire Protection measures.
+Hence, about 20 to 35 number of members are selected in each VSS of OFSDP-II and sensitized on Fire Protection measures.
 Such initiatives would help the forest personnel and villagers to take appropriate measures to tackle the forest fire.
 In this regard, a “Fire Fighting Squad” consisting of willing 7-10 active members are constituted at each VSS level for effective management of fire incidences during 2022.

 ELEPHANT MOVEMENT AWARENESS PROGRAMME AND CORRIDOR WALK.